 - Dash of nutmeg

 - Preheat oven to 350F.
-Lightly grease a 9x5 inch loaf pan with non-stick cooking spray.
+Lightly grease a 9x5-inch inch loaf pan with non-stick cooking spray.
 Set aside.

 - In a medium bowl, whisk flour, baking powder, cinnamon, nutmeg, and salt.
 Set aside.

-- In a large bowl, combine eggnog, melted butter, white sugar, brown sugar, eggs, and vanilla extract.
+- In a large bowl, combine eggnog, melted butter, granulated sugar, brown sugar, eggs, and vanilla extract.
 Whisk thoroughly.

 - Pour dry ingredients into wet ingredients and stir until just combined, being careful not to over mix.
 Spoon batter into prepared pan.